Best Things To Do With Kids And Family In Byron Bay

 Another sweet spot is Brunswick Heads, 15 minutes North of Byron Bay, where you and your family can get some wind and salt in your hair during a beach horse-riding session – or a little pony ride for children – with Seahorses Riding Centre ($140 for an adult ride, and $70 for a pony ride).
 There is even an opportunity to go for an ocean swim with your horse after the ride.

 Delicious street food, organic produce, some hippy clothing and lots of hanging-around the chai-tea tents – there is no better place to discover the region's artisans than through the colourful community markets.
 Byron Bay Markets take place on the 1st Sunday of each month, The Channon Markets – 2nd Sunday, and Bungalow Markets – on the 4th.
 All the markets host an abundance of family-friendly arts & crafts, face painting, and live music, so your little humans won’t be bored or disappointed.
 Every second Saturday of the month there is also the Byron Flea Market full of all of the eco-friendly second-hand treasures.
 To stock on the amazing-quality local food, plan a Thursday visit to the Byron Farmers Market (open 7am-11am).

 Byron Bay Bluesfest

-If you’re in the area around Easter and are feeling slightly blue, head to the Bluesfest, the most enchanting local music event.
-It takes place on 120 hectares at Tyagarah Tea Tree Farm, just north of Byron Bay, and features 7 stages, 120 music performances, as well as over 100 food and market stalls, undercover food courts, beer gardens, and children's entertainment.
+If you’re in the area around Easter and are feeling slightly blue, head to the Bluesfest, the most enchanting local music event (it was cancelled in 2020 but we're holding out hope for 2021).
+It takes place on 120 hectares at Tyagarah Tea Tree Farm, just north of Byron Bay, and features 7 stages, hundreds of music performances, as well as over 100 food and market stalls, undercover food courts, beer gardens, and children's entertainment.
 For more information, check here.

 Macadamia Castle: Animal Fun Park